DokyunIm/MiniProject_Embedded/README.md

-## Providing air quality information and Detect intrusion system using Raspberry Pi
+## Providing air quality information and Detecting intrusion system using Raspberry Pi

 ### What